HortonworksUniversity/Security_Labs/README.md

 ### Manually install missing components

 - Login to Ambari web UI by opening http://AMBARI_PUBLIC_IP:8080 and log in with admin/BadPass#1
-- Use the 'Add Service' Wizard to install Knox *on a node other than the one running Ambari*
+- Use the 'Add Service' Wizard (under 'Actions' dropdown, near bottom left of page) to install Knox *on a node other than the one running Ambari*
   - **Make sure not to install Knox on same node as Ambari** (or if you must, change its port from 8443)
     - Reason: in a later lab after we enable SSL for Ambari, it will run on port 8443
   - When prompted for the `Knox Master Secret`, set it to `knox`